sj971/sj971.github.io/about.md

 Previously I worked as a research assistant at Vanderbilt University, and studied psychology and cognitive science at University College Dublin, Ireland.

-In my spare time, I like to travel, and occasionally I play music with [a small, folk band](http://www.seafarersunite.com).
+I like to travel in my spare time, and occasionally I play music with [a small, folk band](http://www.seafarersunite.com).

 ### Contact me